openshift/origin/HACKING.md

     $ test/extended/core.sh --ginkgo.focus=<regex>

-In addition, the extended tests can be ran against an existing OpenShift
+In addition, the extended tests can be run against an existing OpenShift
 cluster:

     $ KUBECONFIG=/path/to/admin.kubeconfig TEST_ONLY=true test/extended/core.sh --ginkgo.focus=<regex>